-Texas-born U.S. citizen released from ICE custody after being detained for 3 weeks
+Texas-born US citizen released from ICE custody after being detained for 3 weeks

 A Texas-born U.S. citizen was released Tuesday from Immigration and Customs Enforcement custody after being wrongfully detained for more than three weeks due to a mix-up of his documents, his lawyer said.